 Remove the shipping carton and User's Manual from the equipment.
+Take care not to damage the tubing connections when removing the carton.
 For rooftop installations, remove and discard the two supports attached beneath the unit.

 Rigging & Hoisting

 To avoid the risk of property damage, personal injury, or death, it is the rigger's responsibility to ensure that whatever means are used to hoist the unit are safe and adequate: